Dozo – Taste Every Flavor

 Course: Soup

 For soup, the seafood bisque is clearly a winner, and easily the best seafood bisque I’ve ever had.
-It has the most robust flavors of the ocean, with bits of seafood in it such as crab meat and scallop.
+It has the most robust flavours of the ocean, with bits of seafood in it such as crab meat and scallop.
 I finished every last bit of it.

 Notice the little chrysanthemum flower and real crab claw by the side?
 Whether it’s the taste or the presentation, this dish is just perfect.
 I simply can’t find any fault with it.
 With each slurp, I just want more!